 Oh yes, do not wear shorts when visiting temples, no bare legs while walking in the streets, no overly exposed cleavages, sexy see-through clothing etc. As this is a predominantly religious country, do respect their culture and tradition.
 Fortunately, the natives are fairly tolerant of the foibles of tourist in their dressing, it would not be asking too much to adhere to the above recommendation so as not to offend the strict code sense of the elders of the community.

-Have a pleasant journey in the Valley of the Gods and most importantly, 'hang loose!' about 7 years ago
+Have a pleasant journey in the Valley of the Gods and most importantly, 'hang loose!' over 7 years ago